EuroLinux/eurolinux-open-docs/docs/knowledge-base/eurolinux-capabilities-and-limits.md

 This document describes the technology capabilities and limits for EuroLinux 6, 7, 8.
 Some are theoretical, as they are connected with source code/projects used in the system.
-Minimal limits represent limits for the systems which support is generally available by the EuroLinux company.
+Minimal limits represent limits for the systems for which support is generally available by the EuroLinux company.
 Our dedicated solutions like: